HazeCS/OpenCrypt/README.md

 ```

 Usage
-- To compress and encrypt a hard drive/usb stick load the script onto the drive and use `.` or your folder name as the path
+- To compress and encrypt a folder use the commands below on your folder

 `python/3 main.py [-h] [--compress | --decompress] --path PATH --password PASSWORD`